Evergreen guide • updated periodically Last updated: Covers: family • employment • DV • humanitarian • investment

 Core pattern

 Many people don’t enter the U.S. on an immigrant visa immediately.
-A common lawful pattern (when appropriate): work-authorized status → build a consistent U.S. footprint → finish via AOS (if eligible) or consular processing when the immigrant path is ready.
+A common lawful pattern, when appropriate, is to use work-authorized status, build a consistent U.S. professional record, and then finish through AOS, if eligible, or consular processing when the immigrant path is ready.

 EB categories (plain-English orientation)

 The same profile can sometimes qualify under more than one category.
-The goal is not “the highest category” — it’s the category you can document best, with minimal credibility risk and a realistic queue.
+The practical goal is to use the category you can document most clearly, with the least credibility risk and a realistic queue.

 EB-1 (priority talent / researchers / multinational managers)